Matheus-F-Scatolin/Database-Project-FoodSecurity/README.md

 ## Project Goals

-*   Design a relational database schema (Conceptual, Logical, Physical models) to integrate data from diverse sources.
+*   Design a relational (and non-relational) database schema (Conceptual, Logical, Physical models) to integrate data from diverse sources.
-*   Implement the database schema in PostgreSQL.
+*   Implement the database schema in PostgreSQL and Neo4j.
 *   Preprocess and clean the raw datasets for compatibility with the database structure.
 *   Develop Python scripts using `psycopg2` within a Jupyter Notebook to:
     *   Create database tables.